How to Become a Certified Dementia Practitioner

 - 4 Track: Those with No Licenses or Certifications

-The application goes into great detail on what the tracks include.
-Be sure to review it to make sure you qualify!
+The applications go into more detail on what is expected with each track.
+Be sure to review them to make sure you qualify!

 How Much Does the CDP® Cost?

-If you are pursuing the CDP® on your own expect to pay around $230 for initial certification.
-Be aware that if you attend a training further away you will be incurring additional costs for travel (i.e. gas, food, maybe even hotel).
+If you are pursuing the CDP® on your own, then expect to pay around $340 for initial certification.
+Be aware that if you attend a training further away you will be paying additional costs for travel (i.e. gas, food, maybe even hotel).

 - Required Seminar training (initial only): $195

-When and Where do I take This Seminar?
+When and Where Do I Take The Seminar?